Read in

 Pros:

-- The seller has control over the entire process, which can ensure more efficient and reliable delivery.
+- Full control over the entire delivery process, which can lead to more efficient and reliable outcomes

 Cons:

-- The seller bears the full risk of transport and any additional costs that may arise during transit.
+- The seller bears the full risk of transport and any additional costs that arise during transit

-- The seller must handle customs clearance and other formalities in the buyer's country, which can be time-consuming and require expertise.
+- Handling customs clearance and import formalities in the buyer's country can be time-consuming and requires local expertise

 Pros and cons of DDP for the buyer